awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-customresponse.md

 # AWS::WAFv2::WebACL CustomResponse<a name="aws-properties-wafv2-webacl-customresponse"></a>

 A custom response to send to the client\.
-You can define a custom response for rule actions and default web ACL actions that are set to `BlockAction`\.
+You can define a custom response for rule actions and default web ACL actions that are set to the block action\.

 For information about customizing web requests and responses, see [Customizing web requests and responses in AWS WAF](https://docs.aws.amazon.com/waf/latest/developerguide/waf-custom-request-response.html) in the [AWS WAF Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)\.